 Enjoy your complimentary pre-flight overnight hotel before your holiday begins.
 Full details from our office!
 Read more about our Pre-flight Service here!

-After relaxing in our complimentary VIP Airport Lounge, we fly from London Heathrow via connection in either Amsterdam or Madrid to Tocumen International airport, where we will be warmly welcomed by Paco and escorted to our accommodation in the Gamboa Rainforest Resort, where we stay for the next seven nights.
+After relaxing in our complimentary VIP Airport Lounge, we fly from London Heathrow via connection in either Amsterdam or Madrid to Tocumen International airport, where we will be warmly welcomed by Paco and escorted to our accommodation in the Summit Hill Resort, where we stay for the next seven nights.

-Days 2 & 3: Sun 8 & Mon 9 September - Pipeline Road, Panama Rainforest Discovery Center and Observation Tower
+Days 2 and 3: Sun 24 and Mon 25 November Pipeline Road, Panama Rainforest Discovery Center and Observation Tower

 We spend two full days exploring Pipeline Road and the surrounding areas.
 This is a hotspot of Panamanian birding where we can see an impressive variety of forest birds over a 17k stretch of road.
 Pipeline Road runs through the famous Soberania National Park where we have the opportunity to explore deeper into the forest on several side-trails.
 Some of the highlights of this area include Olivaceous Flatbill, Black-tailed Trogon, White-tailed Trogon, Crimson Crested Woodpecker, Western Slaty Antshrike, Checker-throated Antwren, Bicolored Antbird, Red capped Manakin, Blue crowned Manakin and of course we also hope to find rarities including Rufous-vented Ground Cuckoo, Pheasant Cuckoo and Great Jacamar to mention a few.
 There’s no shortage of raptors here!
 We will be looking for all three species of Forest Falcon, Great Black Hawk, White Hawk, Barred Hawk, Plumbeous Hawk and if we are lucky maybe even Harpy Eagle.
 This superb area, full of avian riches, really does deserve two days to fully explore its birding potential.